 Inclusion Criteria:

-1. Confirmed MDS, CMML, MDS/MPN, or AML who are candidates to receive and benefit from single agent azacitidine as follows and as applicable according to local country approvals and/or local institution standard practice:
+1. Has Confirmed MDS, CMML, or other MDS/MPN diagnosis who are candidates to receive and benefit from single agent azacitidine and as applicable according to local country approvals and/or local institution standard practice.

-1. French-American-British myelodysplastic syndrome subtypes: refractory anemia (RA) or refractory anemia with ringed sideroblasts (if accompanied by neutropenia or thrombocytopenia or requiring transfusions), refractory anemia with excess blasts (RAEB), refractory anemia with excess blasts in transformation (RAEB-T), or MDS with intermediate-2 or high risk MDS according to the International Prognostic Scoring System (IPSS).
-MDS/MPN patients including CMML according to the World Health Organization (WHO) 2016 classification are also eligible if they are candidates to receive single agent azacitidine per local institution standards; or
+a) French-American-British myelodysplastic syndrome subtypes: refractory anemia (RA) or refractory anemia with ringed sideroblasts (if accompanied by neutropenia or thrombocytopenia or requiring transfusions), refractory anemia with excess blasts (RAEB), refractory anemia with excess blasts in transformation (RAEB-T), and CMML or MDS with intermediate-2 or high risk MDS according to the International Prognostic Scoring System (IPSS).

-2. Participants with Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1.
+2. Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1.

-4. For participants with prior allogeneic stem cell transplant, no evidence of graft-versus-host disease (GVHD) and must be ≥2 weeks off systemic immunosuppressive therapy before start of study treatment.
+4. For participants with prior allogeneic stem cell transplant, no evidence of graft-versus-host disease (GVHD).

-6. Participants with no cytotoxic chemotherapy within 4 weeks before first study treatment.
+6. Participants with no cytotoxic chemotherapy (excluding hydroxyurea) within 4 weeks before first study treatment.

-7. Able to swallow the number of tablets/capsules required for the treatment assignment within a 10-minute period and tolerate 4 hours of fasting.
+7. Is able to swallow the number of tablets/capsules required for the treatment assignment within a 10-minute period and tolerate 4 hours of fasting.

 8. Participants with projected life expectancy of at least 12 weeks.